xiangyu2022/DisfreeTestAPS/README.md

 res = minimize(optim_func, np.repeat(0,len(pars)), method='nelder-mead')
 ```

-**Step 2: Construct p orthonormal vectors (below is an example with p=3), each of length N.** Notice that the code here is just one way to construct such vectors; for more details, please refer to Section III.2 of [2].
+### Step 2: Construct p Orthonormal Vectors
+Below is an example for p=3, each vector of length N. Note that this code is just one example of how to construct such vectors.
+For more details, see Section III.2 of [2].
 ```python
 r1 = np.repeat(1/np.sqrt(N),N)
 r2 = [np.sqrt(12/N)*(n/N-(N+1)/(2*N)) for n in (range(1,N+1))]